What Can You Do With a Dutch Oven: 7 Rules to Follow

 Cooking in a Dutch oven is pretty much a one-pot experience.
 Some recipes could require you to saute ingredients like onions or garlic or brown the meat before adding other ingredients.

-I always without exception have every ingredient cut, chopped, and measured out ready to go.
-Preparing in this way allows you to get going on the whole cooking process without heating up the oven a little.
+I always, without exception, have every ingredient cut, chopped, and measured out, ready to go.
+Preparing in this way lets you start the whole cooking process without heating the oven a little.
 Or turning the heat off or moving the oven away from the heat source to go off and prepare the next addition.

 - Cut, chop, dice, and measure